 The legendary Crvena zvezda footballer Rajko Mitić was born in the village of Dol, near Bela Palanka, on November 19, 1922.
 For the most trophy-winning Serbian club, where he became famous and gained the status of the first Zvezda's star he played 572 games and scored 262 goals in the position of right winger.
 Due to the great gentlemanliness that adorned him on and off the field, he was considered a favorite football player.

-Rajko Mitić started playing football in the meadows of the Belgrade settlement of Košutnjak, and in 1940, in a match against the Vitez team from Zemun, in which he scored five goals, he recorded his first senior appearance for the BSK team.
+Rajko started playing football in the meadows of the Belgrade settlement of Košutnjak, and in 1940, in a match against the Vitez team from Zemun, in which he scored five goals, he recorded his first senior appearance for the BSK team.
 The following year, after the outbreak of the Second World War in Serbia, his sports development stagnated until 1944, when he continued to play football together with Đajić and Jezerkić.
-He wore the red and white jersey for a full fourteen seasons, from its founding on March 4, 1945, until November 1958, when he said goodbye to his favorite jersey in the cup final against Velež from Mostar (4:0).
-He was the captain of Crvena zvezda, which he led to six championship titles (1946, 1951, 1953, 1956, 1957 and 1959), while he "raised" two less trophies in the national cup.
+He wore the red and white jersey for a full 14 seasons, from its founding on March 4, 1945, until November 1958, when he said goodbye to his favorite jersey in the cup final against Velež from Mostar (4:0).
+He was the captain of Red Star, which he led to six championship titles (1946, 1951, 1953, 1956, 1957 and 1959), while he "raised" two less trophies in the national cup.
 On April 7, 1958, the great sportsman and the first star of our "constellation" did something that is still talked about today.
-Namely, in the championship match against Split, about twenty minutes before the end, an oyster that flew from the auditorium hit Boro Kostić in the head, after which Rajko Mitić withdrew the team from the field.
-Because of this, the FSJ disciplinary court punished all the players of our team except Beara and Kostić with a one-month suspension.
+Namely, in the championship match against Split, about twenty minutes before the end of the match, an oyster that flew from the auditorium hit Boro Kostić in the head, after which the unique Rajko pulled the team off the field.
+Because of this, the FSJ disciplinary court punished all the players of our team except Beara and Kostic with a one-month suspension.

 He was a great ace, a football player and a gentleman in football boots, respected and loved throughout the country.
 His popularity grew into legend and transcended the time in which he played.
 He was celebrated as the unforgettable captain of Crvena zvezda, one of the conductors and the best scorers of the national team, which he gave a special stamp to for a whole decade.
 A great opponent of unsportsmanlike play and incorrect fighting, he never pulled the opponent's shirt, nor did he put his foot down.
 For Rajko, the football field was never a competition in strength, but a space for playing and demonstrating skills.
 He simply loved football, transferring love and fair play to his club and national team mates, opponents, and fans.
 He was respected and unique because of his exceptional human and sporting virtues.